ICTU/quality-time/docs/src/software.md

 The `direction` specifies whether smaller measurement values are better or worse.

 The `target` is the default target value for the metric.
 The `near_target` is when the metric becomes red.
 Values between `target` and `near_target` are yellow.

+The `evaluate_targets` flag determines whether the metric is "Informative" or not.
+If `evaluate_targets` is `True`, the measurement values are compared to the `target` and `near_target` and the metric status depends on the result of the comparison.
+If `evaluate_targets` is `False`, the metric status is "Informative" regardless of the measurement value.
+Unless there are no measurements, in which case the status is "Unknown".
+Note that the user can change any metric from being evaluated to informative and vice versa, so all metrics should have a `target` and `near_target` value.

 The list of `sources` contains the keys of source types that support this metric type.